artnoage/ARC-AGI-2/memory_bank/productContext.md

 ## How it should work

 *   **Phase 1:** A web-based interface (`apps/testing_interface.html`) allows users to solve ARC tasks, apply transformations, and add step-by-step reasoning traces.
 This generated data is stored with metadata.
-*   **Phase 2:** A benchmarking script (`benchmark/run_benchmark.py`) uses a `SimpleAgent` to feed ARC task training examples to a configured language model.
-The model is prompted to explain its reasoning, and this output is saved for evaluation.
+*   **Phase 2:** A benchmarking script (`benchmark/run_benchmark.py`), configurable via command-line arguments, uses a `SimpleAgent` to feed ARC task training examples to a selected language model.
+The model is prompted to explain its reasoning, and this output (including the full prompt and model details) is saved for evaluation.
+An auxiliary script (`auxiliary_utilities/merge_reasoning.py`) allows merging this reasoning into the main trace data.

 ## User experience goals

 *   **Phase 1:** An intuitive interface for task interaction, transformation, and reasoning annotation.
 Clear feedback mechanisms (like the distance metric).
-*   **Phase 2:** Easy configuration and execution of benchmarks.
-Clear, structured output of model reasoning for analysis.
+*   **Phase 2:** Easy configuration (via `config.py` and command-line arguments) and execution of benchmarks.
+Detailed logging (`benchmark_debug.log`) for troubleshooting.
+Clear, structured output (JSON with metadata, full prompts, and reasoning) for analysis, supported by a dedicated merging script.